AceAbhi147/ContactlessElevatorSystem/README.md

 ## Nx-Postprocessor
 This system uses Nx postprocessor that creates a csv file that will be used for analytical purposes like checking the most frequently visited floor or the source floor from where the passenger boards.
+Mediaserver, via postprocessor, saves the csv file in the **public** folder so as to show them in analytics page.
+The path to save the .csv is explicitly specified.
+So, make sure the change it and follow the process to apply postprocessor.
+Link provided below.
 The compiled file is present in **resources** folder and the source file itself is present in **nx-postprocessor** folder

 [Configure postprocessor](https://github.com/scailable/sclbl-integration-sdk#)